Your Number Story

 Using art or creativity – visual arts, dance, make-up, movement, music, writing, fashion, theater – to express ourselves can help us process emotions, reduce stress and anxiety, and reframe narratives in transformative and empowering ways.

 Many of us grew up quickly, and we may not have spent much time experiencing the freedom of play.
 As adults, play helps us connect, build community, and collaborate more effectively.
-Play also boosts the brain in similar ways to meditation, increasing our ability to focus and be present in the moment, and enhancing our
+Play also boosts the brain in similar ways to meditation, increasing our ability to focus and be present in the moment, and enhancing our mental well-being.

 Awe is the feeling we get in the presence of something that shifts our perspective, like a camera lens zooming out and broadening our horizons.
 Awe pivots our attention away from ourselves, helps us feel like we are part of something bigger, and boosts our generosity toward others.
 When we experience awe, our everyday concerns tend to feel less overwhelming – as we feel smaller, so do our worries.
 Intentionally seeking moments that bring us the feeling of awe can keep us feeling connected to others and the world around us, and can provide needed changes in our point of view.